 Source: IRS Website

-This might include your cell phone, land-line or any other home utility used exclusively for your business.
+This might include your cell phone, land-line or internet bill used exclusively for your business.
 If it isn’t used exclusively for business, it must be pro-rated.
-Keep in mind that you can’t deduct the first phone line in your home.

 Not So Common Tax Deductions for Network Marketers